apache/pulsar/site2/docs/deploy-bare-metal.md

 > Since Pulsar release `2.1.0-incubating`, Pulsar provides a separate binary distribution, containing all the `builtin` connectors.
 > If you want to enable those `builtin` connectors, you can follow the instructions as below; otherwise you can
-> skip this section for now.
+> skip this section now.

 To get started using builtin connectors, you need to download the connectors tarball release on every broker node in one of the following ways: